Visual Inspection of Castings

 - Positive surface defects, generally referred to as excess metal, are not potential stress raisers and acceptance evaluation usually is based upon aesthetic values, provided that tolerance requirements have been met.
 Negative surface irregularities may be either propagating or non-propagating.
 Propagating indications include visual surface cracks or cold shuts, while non-propagating indications include oxidation pitting, oxide or slag inclusions and shallow linear depressions.

-Evaluation of visual standards is an area subject to differences in opinion because it depends almost completely upon human judgment.
+Evaluation of visual standards is an area subject to differences in opinion because it is subjective and almost completely relying upon human judgment.
 Extremely close cooperation and agreement on mutual problems is essential between the customer and the Foundry.
 Standards should be based upon the widest acceptability possible.

-The Investment Caster can produce parts to almost any quality level required by the customer.
+The foundries can produce parts to almost any quality level required by the customer.
 A standard should always be set up between the customer and the Investment Caster.
 This standard may be fairly rigid or quite loose, depending on the customer's need.
-A set of quality standards has usually been accumulated by the Investment Caster from his experience.
-Drawing upon this experience, the customer and the Investment Caster usually agree on inspection procedures and limits to be set.
+A set of quality standards has usually been accumulated by the foundry from his experience.
+Drawing upon this experience, the customer and the foundries quality department usually agree on inspection procedures and limits to be set.